deanagan/csharp-design-patterns/README.md

 1. Interpreter Pattern
 2. Unit of Work
 3. Repository Pattern
-4. MediatR with ASP.net (in progress)

 # Adding a Pattern
 1. Under Patterns folder, create a new directory with the new pattern name.
-Example: `mkdir MediatRASPNet`
+Example: `mkdir RepositoryPattern`
 2. Change directory to new folder.
 2. Create a new project.
-Example: `dotnet new webapi -n MediatRASPNet -o .` or just `dotnet new webapi` if you like having the same project name as the current folder.
+Example: `dotnet new classlib -n RepositoryPattern -o .` or just `dotnet new webapi` if you like having the same project name as the current folder.

 # Adding a package
 1. Change directory to the pattern you want to add a package for or to the test folder (if you want to add a test package).
-2. Add the package: Example: `dotnet add package MediatR`
+2. Add the package: Example: `dotnet add package FluentAssertions`